Private VIP Rhino Safari

 • 45-minute off-road wildlife safari.

 • Children must be ages 5 and up to participate.
-Anyone under 18 must be accompanied by a paying adult.
+Anyone 13 and under must be accompanied by a paying adult.

 • Safari vehicle is standing room only and includes stair climbing.
 Closed-toe shoes are recommended.